hserio/pipeline-project/README.md

 ## Dependencies

+All of the tools below must be installed in order for the code to run.
+Versions to download are also listed.

 Python - (3.10) Python is necessary to run the code.

 BioPython - BioPython is used to parse fasta files and must be installed prior to running the script.